Montgomery County Appeals Attorney

 If you are found guilty of a crime in Montgomery County, you can appeal that verdict.
 That means you can request a higher court to examine the lower court or the jury’s ruling to convict you.
 The higher court can also assess whether the punishment imposed was appropriate.

 To appeal a criminal conviction, you must file a Notice of Appeals with the Superior Court of Pennsylvania within 30 days of being sentenced.
 In some cases, you must first file a post-sentencing motion with the trial court, which you must carry out within ten days of sentencing.
 Should the trial court deny the motion, you have 30 days to file a Notice of Appeal.
+The 30-day deadline is one of the reasons timing is so essential when filing an appeal and choosing the right attorney for the case.

-What Are Common Grounds for an Appeal?
+What Are Common Grounds for a Montgomery County Appeal?

 Although criminal appeal issues can be complicated, experienced Montgomery County appeals attorneys from Rubin, Glickman, Steinberg & Gifford working on your behalf will recognize all of the grounds that substantiate an appeal.